 Another important aspect of the human brain that sets it apart from AI is its ability to understand and process emotions.
 Humans are capable of empathy, intuition, and emotional intelligence, which allows them to understand and relate to others on a deeply personal level.
 AI, on the other hand, lacks the ability to truly understand or experience emotions, which limits its ability to interact with humans in a meaningful way.

-See also how to upskill in ai
+See also how to turn off excel adaptive ai

 Additionally, the human brain possesses a remarkable level of adaptability and plasticity.
 It is capable of reorganizing and rewiring itself in response to new experiences and challenges, allowing individuals to learn new skills, recover from injuries, and adapt to changing environments.
 While AI can be reprogrammed and updated to improve its performance, it lacks the inherent flexibility and resilience that the human brain possesses.